eclipse-ecal/ecal/doc/rst/advanced/documentation.rst

 ======================

 This documentation is created with `Sphinx <https://www.sphinx-doc.org/>`_\ .
-Sphinx uses the reStructuredText (RST) markup format and adds some features like cross-referencing.
+Sphinx uses the reStructuredText (RST) markup format and adds features like cross-referencing.

 In this tutorial we will teach you how to edit the documentation locally on your PC.
-For that we will use Visual Studio Code with the reStructuredText extension, that will give you a (somewhat) live preview.
+For that we will use Visual Studio Code with Esbonio, which provides Sphinx diagnostics and a live preview.

 .. hint::
    For small changes you can click |fa-github|/|fa-pencil-alt|:guilabel:`suggest edit` button in the top right corner.